 If your spouse happens to be living in a country other than Vietnam, the consulate there would likely be the one to handle the case.

 If your spouse initially came to the U.S. on a nonimmigrant (such as on a fiancé, student, or tourist visa), and you are a U.S. citizen, he or she can most likely apply to adjust status in the United States.
 The main form for this is an I-485.
 The two of you will attend an interview at one of USCIS's field offices.
 Information about USCIS locations or service centers can be found at its website, www.uscis.gov.

-Just be sure your spouse didn't commit visa fraud by using the nonimmigrant visa specifically to enter the U.S. and apply for a green card – see “Risks of Entering the U.S. as a Tourist, Then Applying for Marriage- Based Green Card” for details.)
+Just be sure your spouse didn't commit visa fraud by using the nonimmigrant visa specifically to enter the U.S. and apply for a green card.
+See Risks of Entering the U.S. as a Tourist, Then Applying for Marriage- Based Green Card for details.

-If, however, your spouse entered the U.S. without inspection or by using a fake visa, or you are a U.S. permanent resident rather than a citizen, your situation is more complicated than this article can address.
+If your spouse entered the U.S. without inspection or by using a fake visa, or you are a U.S. permanent resident rather than a citizen, your situation is more complicated than this article can address.
 You may have difficulty obtaining a green card for your spouse, though it is not necessarily impossible.
 See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.

 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.